-Introduction to Pedagogical Patterns
+1. Introduction to Pedagogical Patterns

 Pedagogical patterns, like all patterns, attempt to capture expert practice.
 In this case it is the practice of experienced teachers, both in academia and in industrial settings.
 The four patterns in this paper propose successful techniques to assist with teaching and learning.

 For many professional educators, these patterns may at first sight seem obvious, even trivial.
 However, all educators both experienced and novice will benefit from the ideas contained in these patterns.
-For those newer to teaching pedagogical patterns offer a way to receive the wisdom passed on by experienced teachers.
+For those newer to teaching, pedagogical patterns offer a way to receive the wisdom passed on by experienced teachers.
 But even the experienced will benefit from patterns because they offer a way to learn from one another and to communicate good ideas with each other.
-This is, of course, because Nobody is Perfect [VF], and furthermore everybody has developed her own little secrets that she can share.
+This is, of course, because Nobody is Perfect [11], and furthermore everybody has developed her own little secrets that she can share.

-The pedagogical patterns project [PPP] is working on collecting many types of patterns that can help teachers teach and students learn.
-This collection demonstrates recent efforts by members of the project.
+The Pedagogical Patterns Project [10] is working on collecting many types of patterns that can help teachers teach and students